 You can have different kind of fresh fruit for breakfast, snack or dessert.
 Yucatan Peninsula and with that Mexico, has a really wide range of tropical food.
 Go for mangos, papayas, rambutan, coconut, pineapple, watermelons…

 During our travel to Yucatan we were blessed with perfect coconuts.
 We first drink the coconut water and then enjoyed the coconut meat.

 I know, margaritas, right?
 But hey, I think no one who travels to Mexico leaves it without a glass of margarita.
 You can order it with ice or without it.
 The classical margarita is made out of tequila and lime juice, but you can also indulge yourself with different tastes.
 They go great together with the rest of the Mexican food.

 Seeing the locals and the menus in restaurants and bars, it looks like drinking Micheladas is very popular thing to do in Mexico.
-Simon and I ordered it and taste it only once, as it was not our thing, but you really should try it.
+Simon and I ordered it and taste it only once, as it was not our thing (luckily we had some good Mexican food with it to correct the taste), but you really should try it.
 Ordering Micheladas, you will actually get a salt-rimmed glass filled with Mexican lager (normally you can choose which you like), lime juice, hot sauce, soy / Worchester sauce and tomato juice.
 It is known as the perfect hangover cure.